 \section{Introduction}

 Large language models, when fine-tuned via supervised learning, can be effectively adapted to downstream tasks such as mathematics~\cite{shao2024deepseekmath}, programming~\cite{hui2024qwen2}, and domain knowledge reasoning~\cite{wei2021finetuned}.
-Although full parameter fine-tuning often yields the best performance, updating billions of parameters is computationally expensive and resource-intensive.
-To address this, parameter-efficient fine-tuning (PEFT) updates only a small subset of parameters to reduce GPU memory usage and communication overhead while maintaining performance comparable to full fine-tuning~\cite{houlsby2019parameter,ding2023parameter}.
+Although full parameter fine-tuning often yields the best performance, updating billions of parameters is computationally expensive and resource intensive.
+To address this, parameter-efficient fine-tuning (PEFT) updates only small amount of parameters to reduce GPU memory usage and communication overhead while maintaining performance comparable to full fine-tuning~\cite{houlsby2019parameter,ding2023parameter}.